ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

      * All related tags MUST be associated with the group.
 Everyone who joins the group is automatically subscribed to the tags.
      * The group MUST be public and free to join by any forum user.

-* MUST have a communication section in its README with references to :ref:`ansible_forum` similar to as in the `collection_template README.md <https://github.com/ansible-collections/collection_template#communication>`_.
+* MUST have a communication section in its README with references to the :ref:`ansible_forum` similar to the `collection_template README.md <https://github.com/ansible-collections/collection_template#communication>`_.

   * The section MUST contain at least a reference to the `Get Help <https://forum.ansible.com/c/help/6>`_ forum category.
   * The section MUST contain information which tags participants should use for collection-related topics.